laravel/nova-docs/4.0/resources/repeater-field.md

 ## Overview

-The `Repeater` field allows you to create, store and edit repeatable data in JSON format, and HasMany or MorphMany relationships.
+The `Repeater` field allows you to create, store and edit repeatable data in JSON format, and HasMany or HasManyMorphable relationships.

 For example, you may use a `Repeater` field to edit the line items for an invoice.
 Using the `Laravel\Nova\Fields\Repeater\Json` preset, those line items could be stored in a `line_items` JSON column.
 Using the `HasMany` preset, the line items could be stored in a separate 'line_items' database table, with fields corresponding to each database column.